Verse-by-verse analysis and insights from the Authorized King James Version (KJV)

 Chapter Overview

-John 5 is a theological gospel chapter in the New Testament that explores themes of judgment, hope, worship.
+John 5 is a theological gospel chapter in the New Testament that explores themes of judgment, truth, redemption.
 Written during the late first century CE (c.
 90-95 CE), this chapter should be understood within its historical context: Addressed late first-century challenges from both Judaism and emerging Gnostic thought.

 The chapter can be divided into several sections:

-This chapter is significant because it provides guidance for worship and spiritual devotion.
+This chapter is significant because it offers practical wisdom for godly living in a fallen world.
 When studying this passage, it's important to consider both its immediate context within John and its broader place in the scriptural canon.

 Analysis - Verse 1